cldr-steven-matison/Streams-Processing-Hands-on-Lab/Module1/README.md

 ON cus.acc_id = FRAUD.ACCOUNT_ID

 ```
-We can see from the output that all the fraudulent transactions are displayed in the SSB console.
+We can see from the output that all the fraudulent transactions are displayed in the SSB console:

 ![18 Stream To Stream Enrich](image12)

-From Hue, we can see that the results are written to the Apache Kudu table :
+From Hue, we can see that the results are written to the Apache Kudu Table :

 ![19 Stream To Stream Hue View Kudu Table](image13)